JoeManto/OIT-CX/Standards/ProgrammingStandards.md

 - All names should be descriptive and meaningful and represent what that variable or function is doing. e.g. `function addTwoInts(a, b)` rather than `function add(a, b)`
 - All functions should be visible within one viewing window at standard zoom in visual studio code
     - If a function is larger than this it should be split into smaller functions
+ - Variables should not be one character other than indexing variables

 #### Indentation and Characters
 - Tab spacing set to 4